the-remakers/pages-core/hacks/digital-famine/microblog/lessonblogs.md

 date: 2025-10-21
 ---

-# Submodule 2
+# Lesson Blogs

 ## Content Coming Soon
-This submodule will be developed by the Thinkers team.
+This submodule will be developed by the Unzippers team.